 The main problem with career pivots is most people immediately think in terms of jobs and viewing the job ads or registering on a job board.

-What is missing from this is some creative consideration of alternative careers which are not advertised on the job boards.
+What is missing from this is some creative consideration of alternative careers that are not advertised on the job boards.
 For example, I have worked with clients who created career portfolios, started their own business, became a day trader, worked consistently as a contractor through agencies or on their own, and developed their own job at major companies.

 This stage is about generating ideas in line with what you want to do in life and navigating forward using your strengths and values.
 Career decision making is not only about choosing between options, but also thinking anew about our options for now and into the future.